junxit/us-congress-bills-113/bill.md

     - **(ii)** has a seriously delinquent tax debt.
 - **(2)** *Executive agency* The term executive agency has the meaning given such term in section 133 of title 41, United States Code.
 - **(3)** *Seriously delinquent tax debt*
-  - **(A)** *In general* The term seriously delinquent tax debt means an outstanding debt under the Internal Revenue Code of 1986 for which a notice of lien has been filed in public records pursuant to section 6323 of such Code.
+  - **(A)** *In general* The term seriously delinquent tax debt means an outstanding Federal debt under the Internal Revenue Code of 1986 for which a notice of lien has been filed in public records pursuant to section 6323 of such Code.
   - **(B)** *Exceptions* Such term does not include—
     - **(i)** a debt that is being paid in a timely manner pursuant to an agreement under section 6159 or section 7122 of such Code; and
     - **(ii)** a debt with respect to which a collection due process hearing under section 6330 of such Code, or relief under subsection (a), (b), or (f) of section 6015 of such Code, is requested or pending.